calebephrem/quantum/README.md

 ---

+### 📄 License

+Quantum is MIT-based with extra restrictions:

+- No selling
+- No removing the license or claiming authorship

+See the full [LICENSE](./LICENSE) for details.

 ### 🚀 Final Notes

 🧐 If you spot any funky colors or odd styling quirks—especially in languages or VS Code areas I haven’t tested—please don’t hesitate to [open an issue](https://github.com/calebephrem/quantum/issues).
 Quantum is still fresh, and your feedback helps it grow stronger!